Koromix/rygel/web/koffi.dev/callbacks.md

 Koffi does not have enough information to convert callback pointer arguments to an appropriate JS value.
 In this case, your JS function will receive an opaque *External* object.

-You can pass this value through to another C function that expects a pointer of the same type, or you can use `koffi.decode()` to decode it into something you can use in Javascript.
+You can pass this value through to another C function that expects a pointer of the same type, or you can use [koffi.decode()](variables.md#decode-to-js-values) function to decode pointer arguments.

-Some arguments are optional and this function can be called in several ways:

-- `koffi.decode(value, type)`: no offset, expect NUL-terminated strings
-- `koffi.decode(value, offset, type)`: explicit offset to add to the pointer before decoding

-The following example sorts an array of strings (in-place) with `qsort()`:
+The following examples uses it to sort an array of strings in-place with the standard C function `qsort()`:

 ```js
 // ES6 syntax: import koffi from 'koffi';